Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/equivalence_of_trees.md

 :label: wpt-equi-lemma-exist

-Every arborescent tangle is obtained by plumbing operations from arborescent tangles associated to positively (or negatively) canonical weighted planar trees (with labels in $V_4$ at free bonds).
+Every arborescent tangle is obtained by plumbing operations from arborescent tangles associated with positively (or negatively) canonical weighted planar trees (with labels in $V_4$ at free bonds).
 ```